pamukcuirem/BootcampHomework2/README.md

-Kotlin Variable Printer
-This repository contains a Kotlin file that demonstrates the declaration and usage of variables.
-It also includes a simple print operation to display the values of these variables in the console.

-Features:

--Demonstrates variable declaration in Kotlin.

--Shows how to print variables to the console.

--Provides a basic structure for Kotlin beginners to understand variable usage.
+This project contains solutions to various homework tasks written in Kotlin.
+Each task is implemented as a function within the Homework2Functions class, and a main function demonstrates the usage of these methods.

+The project provides solutions for:

+-Calculating Interior Angles of Polygons

+-Calculating Wages Based on Work Hours

+-Calculating Parking Fees

+-Converting Kilometers to Miles

+-Calculating the Area of a Rectangle

+-Calculating Factorials

+-Counting 'E' Letters in a Word